mike-ward/mike-ward.github.io/_posts/2013-09-08-pure-css-framework-as-an-alternative-to-bootstrap.md

 ---
 layout: post
-title:  Pure CSS Framework as an Alternative to Bootstrap
+title: 'Pure CSS Framework as an Alternative to Bootstrap'
 ---
 Given the popularity of [Bootstrap](http://getbootstrap.com/) you could be forgiven not knowing about other capable CSS frameworks.